langchain-ai/langchain-neo4j/libs/neo4j/README.md

 ### LLMGraphTransformer

-The `LLMGraphTransformer` allows for building graphs using an LLM.
+The `LLMGraphTransformer` class transforms text documents into graph documents using an LLM.
+It extracts nodes and relationships from unstructured text, with optional constraints on allowed node types, relationship types, and properties.
+The resulting graph documents can be added to a `Neo4jGraph` to build a knowledge graph from text.

 ```python
 from langchain_core.documents import Document